Recommendations for Families

 - Storing with friends or family – Storing firearms with someone you trust is a comfortable and cost-free option for many people.
 Rules depend on your state; the NRA-ILA website and the Giffords Law Center website summarize prohibited persons under local laws.
 Also see our listing of state laws that may constrain temporary transfers.

 - Pawn shops – Pawn shops will take guns in exchange for a “loan” and charge a monthly interest fee (e.g. on a loan of $100 at 20%, the interest owed every month will be $20).
 To retrieve the guns you repay the loan, pay all interest due, pass a background check, and fill out federal firearm paperwork.

 Some law enforcement departments (not all) will take firearms.
 Some offer temporary storage, some offer permanent disposal options, and some offer both.

 - First, call your local police department, sheriff or state police.

 - Ask for the Officer on Duty; write down his/her name and the department’s name.

-What Happens to the Firearm?
+What Happens to the Firearms?

-- The gun owner and the Officer will complete some paperwork.
+- The gun owner and the officer will complete some paperwork.